 The schedule is structured to accommodate the hectic lives of working educators.
-The program takes about three years to complete, with coursework organized in trimesters during the first two years.
+The program can be completed in three year, with coursework organized in trimesters during the first two years.
 Classes are scheduled on Thursday evenings, as well as on several Saturdays each trimester.

 Graduates are able to:

 - Demonstrate understanding of social justice discourses through comprehensive written synthesis, cogent presentations, and informed discussion.

 - Analyze how judicial decisions, policy, and educational finance systems address educational justice issues.

 - Effectively advocate for equitable human rights for the disenfranchised through engaged leadership practice and activity.

 - Critically analyze a range of scholarship to dynamically inform professional practice and applied research activity.

 - Comprehensively design and implement inquiry relevant to educational justice practices/principles.